hugsmidjan/eplica-transpozor/Plugin_Interface.md

 The widget instance that the plugin returns must expose a single method `.toHTML()`.

 `.toHTML()` gets called with no parameters, just *before* the transpozor's `end` event.
-It should immediately destroy the editing interface, and render static HTML into its `wrapperElm`.
+It should immediately destroy the editing interface, and render static HTML into its `rootElm`.